FAQ

 Official NOAA ENCs meet U.S. Coast Guard carriage requirements, as defined in Title 33 and Title 46 of the U.S. Code of Federal Regulations (CFR), and as specified in USCG Navigational and Vessel Inspection Circular No. 01-16 (NVIC 01-16).

 Display of NOAA ENC depends on navigation software such as an ECDIS, which conforms to international standards.
 However, the NOAA ENC is not dependent on unique operating systems or navigation software.
-Since it is provided in a standard format, any navigation software company that wants to support NOAA ENC data can create applications that use it.
+Since it is provided in a standard format, any navigation software company choosing to support NOAA ENC data can create applications that use it.

-Does NOAA provide any viewing software?
+Does NOAA provide any ENC viewing software?

 What does the date entry mean on the NOAA ENC download page?

 Each ENC has an Update Application Date, an Issue Date and various Cleared Dates.
-For more information, see ENC Dates.
+For more information, see ENC dates.

-Do NOAA ENCs have edition numbers or print dates like paper charts?
+Do NOAA ENCs have edition numbers?

-Yes.
-Every NOAA ENC starts with a file header that contains information about that particular ENC, including edition number, issue date, and update application date.
+Yes, every NOAA ENC starts with a file header that contains information about that particular ENC, including edition number, issue date, and update application date.

 CATALOG.031 - lists of the cells and ancillary files that are included in an NOAA ENC "exchange set."